We couldn't do it without you

 This funding has been invaluable in helping us reach our charitable objectives.
 This year we've run neighbourhood and workplace training for over 50 people, attended or delivered 6 events and provided first-language welfare and immigration help to hundreds of individuals and organisations.
 This funding also enables us to offer a community translation and interpreting service for individuals and voluntary sector organisations we are working with.
 Our multilingual welfare and immigration advice service has seen huge demand during the pandemic, and we are grateful to have been able to continue this important work.

-We have been providing OISC-registered advice and support for applicants to the EU Settlement Scheme since October 2019, and recently partnered with county and district councils to help to mitigate the impact of the effect of the deadline for applications to the EUSS.
-After June 2021, only applications from those with special circumstances will be possible.
-Through this work, we will be maintaining our involvement with the Scheme, and ensuring messaging is disseminated as well as advising on the impact for late applications.
+We have been providing OISC-registered advice and support for applicants to the EU Settlement Scheme since October 2019, and recently partnered with county and district councils to help to mitigate the ongoing impact of the deadline of the Scheme, and to continue to provide and advice hub.

 We represent the interests of Somerset's migrant and other ethnic minority communities at the Somerset Clinical Commissioning Group, where we advise on cultural differences and help to overcome language barriers.
 This also helps us to understand the services and support available locally, so we're better able to advise those who come to us for help.